 These are, in our experience, the top 6 reasons why newborns who are tired sometimes struggle to fall asleep:

-If hunger is the reason many parents jump to first when their newborns won’t sleep, overtiredness may be the last.
+While hunger is the reason many parents jump to first when their newborns won’t sleep, overtiredness may be the last.
 But it’s true; newborns can simply become too tired to fall asleep easily.
-The “cure” for overtiredness is simply to watch your newborn’s sleep cues closely; as soon as your newborn starts showing signs of tiredness (by rubbing her eyes, yawning, looking away from your face, etc.), get her down for sleep quickly.
+The “cure” for overtiredness is simply to watch your newborn’s sleep cues closely.
+As soon as your newborn starts showing signs of tiredness (yawning or looking away from your face), get them down for sleep quickly.
+If they are rubbing their eyes, fussy, or showing other overtiredness signs, you are already too late!

-A little stimulation is good for your newborn; during his wake time, it’s a great idea to engage him in a story, or a few simple play activities.
+A little stimulation is good for your newborn; during their awake time, it’s a great idea to engage them in a story, or a few simple play activities.
 However, too much stimulation can stress your newborn out!
+This is especially true for sensitive babies.
 Newborns don’t always cope well with bright lights, loud voices, and lots of “in your face” activity.
 If your newborn is looking away from people and beginning to fuss, try to get your baby to a quiet area and start working towards falling asleep.

-You’ve probably observed this in your newborn before: your baby starts to fall asleep and then suddenly “startles” herself awake.
+You’ve probably observed this in your newborn before.
+Your baby starts to fall asleep and then suddenly “startles” themself awake.
 Frustrating, especially if you’ve worked to get your baby drowsy enough to fall asleep in the first place!
 Fortunately, there’s an age-old remedy for newborns who startle themselves awake: swaddling.
 If you aren’t already, try swaddling your baby to help her fall asleep and stay asleep.

 This one can be harder to pin down.
 If you can’t seem to figure out why else your baby may be crying instead of sleeping, look to comfort.
 Is your newborn’s diaper wet or dirty?
 Is your baby too warm or too cold?
 (In our experience, most people overdress their babies, so too warm is usually more likely.)
 Is your baby ill?
 These can all make it tough for your newborn to settle in and fall asleep.